openservicemesh/osm/DESIGN.md

       }
       ```

-  -  RoutePaths
+  -  RoutePolicy
       ```go
-	 // RoutePaths is a struct of a path and the allowed methods on a given route type RoutePaths struct {
+	 // RoutePolicy is a struct of a path and the allowed methods on a given route type RoutePolicy struct {
-	      RoutePathRegex string   `json:"route_path_regex:omitempty"`
+	      PathRegex string   `json:"path_regex:omitempty"`
-	      RouteMethods   []string `json:"route_methods:omitempty"`
+	      Methods   []string `json:"methods:omitempty"`
          }
       ```